StarPlayrX/bigmac/README.md

 10. Wait
 11. Press q and Enter to reboot.

-### How to create an external USB Recovery disk
-1. Note: This trick works from Big Sur BaseSystem.dmg's only
-2. `diskutil list 'Mac Volume Name'`
-3. copy `disk#s#` (let's say it is `disk2s3` for this exercise)
-4. `diskutil mount disk2s3`
-5. `open /Volumes/Recovery`
-6. Arrow down on the weird UUID tagged folder that looks like this '13540289-83B3-3105-8EC7-B05C342DB382' (this id is unique)
-7. `sudo asr -s /Drag/BaseSystem.dmg/Here -t /Volumes/externalUSB_name --er --nov`
-8. disk must be around 3GB or higher.

-### How to turn off System Integrity Protection
+### How to turn off System Integrity Protection (this is automated now in post installer)
 1. Open Terminal in the booted recovery disk (and possibly external USB Big Sur USB installer disks made with createinstallmedia)
 2. `csrutil disable`
 3. `csrutil authenticated-root disable` (can only be done from Big Sur Recovery disks)